 The effect of the expenditure on eligible and other pupils

 We formally review the school's pupil premium strategy annually following external results and post our report by the 30th October each year.
 Termly we assess progress against our targets and adjust our approach accordingly.

-The next review will be on the 10th September 2021.
+The next annual review will be 30th September 2022.